jdibenes/hl2ss/README.md

 4. Install the hl2ss_unreal.appxbundle (generated in the Package/HoloLens folder) on your HoloLens.
 5. Run the hl2ss unreal app (located in the All apps list).

+**Adding the plugin to an existing project**

+1. Download the [latest plugin zip file](https://github.com/jdibenes/hl2ss/releases) and extract the Plugins folder into your Unreal project folder.
+2. Enable the hl2ss plugin (Edit -> Plugins).
+Restart the Editor if prompted.
+3. Add "hl2ss" to PublicDependencyModuleNames in the project .Build.cs.
+4. Enable the following capabilities (Edit -> Project Settings -> Platforms -> HoloLens):
+   - Internet Client
+   - Internet Client Server
+   - Private Network Client Server
+   - Microphone
+   - Webcam
+   - Gaze Input
+   - Spatial Perception
+6. Add `+DeviceCapabilityList=backgroundSpatialPerception` to Config/HoloLens/HoloLensEngine.ini (see [here](hl2ss_unreal/Config/HoloLens/HoloLensEngine.ini) for an example).

 ## Build from source and deploy

-Building the server application and the Unity plugin requires a Windows 10 machine.
+Building the server application and the plugin requires a Windows 10 machine.

 1. [Install the tools](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools).
 2. Open the Visual Studio solution (sln file in the [hl2ss](hl2ss) folder) in Visual Studio 2022.